 - 100% certified organic cotton (both core and withdrawal cord).

-The tampons arrive in a set of 16 or 18 in a pretty, pale purple box that comes with a small user manual.
+The tampons arrive in sets of 16 or 18 in a pretty, pale purple box that comes with a small user manual.
 The number you get depends on the applicator option that you choose.

-The tampons themselves come in 3 different absorbency levels: Regular, Super, and now Super+ sizes for different flow types.
+The tampons themselves come in 2 different absorbency levels: Regular and Super sizes for different flow types.
 They also sell sets of 2 boxes with 1 Regular and 1 Super tampon selection.

 Rael claims that their organic tampons offer excellent leak protection by using an 8-hour “leak locker technology”.
 These tampons should expand to fit your body comfortably for a worry-free 6-8 hours.